The Seventy-Three Sects: Is Most of this Ummah Deviant?

 The Qur’an goes to great lengths to stress the need and obligation of Muslim unity.
-For instance, it states: And hold fast, altogether, to the rope of God and be not divided.
-[3:102] In another passage it says: Be not like the idolaters.
-Those who split up their religion and become sects, each party rejoicing in what it has.
+For instance, it states in a celebrated verse: Hold fast, altogether, to the rope of God and be not divided.
+[3:102] It also says: Be not like the idolaters; who split up their religion and become sects, each party rejoicing in what it has.
 [30:31-32]

-This posting is culled from a more detailed paper I wrote on the matter last year, titled The Seventy-Three Sects: Are the Majority of Muslims Innovators? - which can be read and downloaded here.
-The present discussion shall be broken down into the following ten points:
+This posting is culled from a more detailed paper I penned on the subject last year, entitled The Seventy-Three Sects: Are the Majority of Muslims Innovators? – which can be read and downloaded here.
+This discussion shall be broken down into the following ten points:

-3. Zooming in with a theologian’s lens, one sees a further detail to the ummah’s overall number in Paradise.
+3. Zooming in with a theologian’s lens, we see further details of the ummah’s overall number in Paradise.
 The Prophet, peace be upon him, said in an addition to the above hadith: ‘I asked my Lord for increase, so He increased it.
 So with every thousand there would be another seventy-thousand.’
 [Ahmad, Musnad, no.2:359] Thus the numbers to enter Paradise from this ummah, without reckoning, are huge; whereas those who will enter Paradise upon their deeds being weighed-up and reckoned is far far greater still.
 Subhana’Llah!

 4. There are a number of reports in the hadith canons related about the splitting-up of the ummah.
-Among the are: (i) Abu Hurayrah narrated that the Prophet, peace be upon him, told us: ‘The Jews split-up into seventy-one or seventy-two sects.
+Among the: (i) Abu Hurayrah relates that the Prophet, peace be upon him, told us: ‘The Jews split-up into seventy-one or seventy-two sects.
 The Christians split-up into seventy-one or seventy-two sects.
-And my ummah will split into seventy-three sects.‘ [Al-Tirmidhi, no.2640.] (ii) The hadith of Mu‘awiyah, which states: ‘… and indeed this ummah will split into seventy-three sects, seventy-two in the Fire and one in Paradise: they are the Main Body (al-jama‘ah).‘ [Abu Dawud, no.4597] (iii) The hadith of ‘Abd Allah b.
-‘Amr has this response as to who is the one saved-sect: ‘It is that which I and my Companions are upon (ma ana ‘alayhi wa ashabi).‘ [Al-Tirmidhi, no.2641] (iv) While the hadith of Abu Umamah depicts the saved-sect as being: ‘The Great Majority (al-sawad al-a‘zam).‘ [Ibn Abi ‘Asim, Kitab al-Sunnah, no.68]
+And my ummah will split into seventy-three sects.‘ [Al-Tirmidhi, no.2640.] (ii) The hadith of Mu‘awiyah, which states: ‘… and indeed this ummah will split into seventy-three sects, seventy-two in the Fire and one in Paradise: the Main Body (al-jama‘ah).‘ [Abu Dawud, no.4597] (iii) The hadith of ‘Abd Allah b.
+‘Amr has this response as to who is the one saved-sect: ‘It is that which I and my Companions are upon (ma ana ‘alayhi wa ashabi).‘ [Al-Tirmidhi, no.2641] (iv) While the hadith of Abu Umamah depicts the saved-sect as: ‘The Great Majority (al-sawad al-a‘zam).‘ [Ibn Abi ‘Asim, Kitab al-Sunnah, no.68]

 6. To whom or what does this splitting or iftiraq refer?
 Al-Khattabi stated: ‘His words: “my ummah will split into seventy-three sects” is an indication that these sects are not beyond the fold of the religion; for the Prophet, peace be upon him, included them all as part of the ummah.’6 Al-Bayhaqi said something similar: ‘The report is understood to mean that they will be punished in the Fire for a while; not for eternity.
 The proof against their excommunication (takfirihim) is taken from the Prophet’s saying, peace be upon him: “My ummah will split-up”.
 Hence he made them all a part of his ummah, despite their splitting.’7 One fatwa sums the matter up, thus: ‘What is intended by the term ummah in this hadith are the Muslims who will split-up into seventy-three sects; seventy-two of them being deviant innovators whose innovations do not expel them from the fold of Islam.
 So they will be punished for their innovation and heresy, save those who God forgives and pardons; but will finally enter Paradise.
 As for the saved-sect, it is ahl al-sunnah wa’l-jama‘ah: the followers of the sunnah of the Prophet, peace be upon him, and adherents to what he and his Companions were upon.’8